latolukasz/beeorm-doc/docs/guide/entities.md

 }
 ```

+This allows you to take advantage of the benefits of both types of caching in your application.
+The local cache can provide faster access to frequently used data, while Redis can store larger amounts of data and be accessed by multiple servers.

 ::: tip
-We strongly recommend enabling local cache in entity together with redis cache.
-It helps protect MySQL from queries when your code is distributed across many physical servers,
-or you are autoscaling your services based on actual traffic.
-When data is missing in local cache BeORM will try to load it from redis cache, if still not there
-data is loaded from MySQL, stored in redis and local cache.
-So next request to the same app loads
-data from local cache, and request on another machine loads data from redis, not MySQL and store it
-in local cache.
+It is highly recommended to enable both local caching and Redis caching for Entity in your application.
+This can greatly improve the performance of your system by reducing the number of queries made to the MySQL database.

+When data is requested and not found in the local cache, BeeORM will try to load it from the Redis cache.
+If the data is still not available, it will be retrieved from MySQL, stored in Redis, and then also stored in the local cache.
+This means that subsequent requests for the same data from the same machine will be served from the local cache, while requests from other machines will be served from the Redis cache.

+Enabling both local caching and Redis caching helps to distribute the load on the MySQL database and can be especially useful when your code is running on multiple physical servers or when you are using autoscaling based on traffic.
 :::

-### Defining entity table name
+### Customizing the Entity Table Name

-By default, BeeORM uses entity struct name as a MySQL table name.
-You can define your own name using `table=table_name` tag setting:
+By default, BeeORM will use the name of the Entity struct as the name of the corresponding MySQL table.
+However, you can specify a custom table name by using the table tag setting:

 ```go{2}
 type UserEntity struct {